trulysimple/tsargp/.changeset/ten-avocados-give.md

 'tsargp': minor
 ---

-A new formatter class was added, `MdFormatter`, to format help messages in markdown format.
+A new formatter class was added, `MdFormatter`, to format help messages in Markdown format.